TOTON95/ros_image_workshop/README.md

 Also, this workshop is designed to apply basic image processing and overlay creation for feature and information for the user.

-Finally, the distribution of images is explored by providing different stages of and processed images to the ROS environment.
+Finally, the distribution of images is explored by providing different stages of processed images to the ROS environment.

 This workshop has been designed for ROS Kinetic, but is expected to work in: